daytonaio/content/definitions/20240819_definition_golang.md

 ---
-title: 'Golang'
+title: "Golang"
 description:
-  'Golang, also known simply as Go, is a statically typed, compiled programming language designed by Google.
-It is known for its simplicity, efficiency, and robust performance, making it an excellent choice for developing high-performance applications.'
+  "Golang, also known simply as Go, is a statically typed, compiled programming language designed by Google.
+It is known for its simplicity, efficiency, and robust performance, making it an excellent choice for developing high-performance applications."
 ---

 # Golang